Cyber Resilience in 2025: Practical Security for Small and Mid Firms

 A Crash Course in Velociraptor

 A free open-source platform - Velociraptor, originally developed by Google, is an endpoint visibility and response platform.
 It enables security teams to query, collect, and analyze forensic data from endpoints across the network.
-Unlike many commercial EDR platforms, Velociraptor focuses on transparency, flexibility, and forensic depth.
+Unlike many commercial DFIR platforms, Velociraptor focuses on transparency, flexibility, and forensic depth.

 Here’s how it works: